m7md1alaa/m7md1alaa/README.md

 ### **🪴What I'm Learning:**
 Right now, I’m expanding my knowledge on integrating back-end technologies learning SQL and more in servers integrating AWS with front-end tools.

-### **User Experience, Scalability & Accessibility:**
+### **User Experience:**
-I’m focused on building solutions that not only provide a great user experience but also scale well with businesses.
-Additionally, I prioritize localizing websites and mobile apps to ensure accessibility for users worldwide—because let’s be honest, no one really enjoys working on localization, but someone has to do it! 😄
+I’m focused on building a great user experience.
+Additionally, I prioritize localizing apps to ensure accessibility for users —because let’s be honest, no one really enjoys working on localization, but someone has to do it! 😄

 ### **💤Fun Fact:**
 I sometimes literally dream in my lines of code... and yes, the errors follow me there too!